getreu/tp-note/doc/source/tp-note--manpage.md

 **-v**, **\--view**

-:   Launch the external editor in read-only-mode if possible.
+:   Launch the external text editor, if possible, in read-only-mode.

 **-V**, **\--version**